stuart-watt/chess_scraper/README.md

 run `sudo apt-get install build-essential` in the terminal.
 This will install build-essential and allow you to run commands defined in the Makefile.

-2. Install miniconda int your home directory
+2. Install miniconda into your home directory

 This code will operate out of a conda environment.
 First download Miniconda to your home directory:

 `curl -sL "https://repo.anaconda.com/miniconda/Miniconda3-latest-Linux-x86_64.sh"`